_(1).png)

 Know All About USMLE - New Fees, Format, Scoring 2024 Update

-Understand what USMLE is and how medical students and graduates outside the USA can also make a career in the US Medical Sector.
-The United States Medical Licensing Examination (USMLE) is a three-step exam program for medical licensure in the US.
+Understand what the US Medical Licensing Examination (USMLE) is and how medical students and graduates outside the USA can also make careers in the US Medical Sector.
+The US Medical Licensing Examination (USMLE) is a three-step exam program for medical licensure in the US.

-The Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME) are the sponsors of this exam.
+The Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME) sponsor this exam.
 To become licensed to practice medicine in the USA, doctors with a Doctor of Medicine (MD) degree must pass the USMLE.

-Similarly, the International Medical Graduates (IMGs) are also required to obtain a certification by the Educational Commission for Foreign Medical Graduates (ECFMG) to be eligible for USMLE.
+Similarly, international medical graduates (IMGS) must also obtain certification from the Educational Commission for Foreign Medical Graduates (ECFMG) to be eligible for the USMLE.

 General Overview of the USMLE

-All graduates of American medical schools as well as those from abroad must pass USMLE to obtain a medical license in the US.
+All graduates of American medical schools, and those from abroad, must pass the USMLE to obtain a medical license in the US.
 There are three steps to the exams:

-Earlier USMLE also included a clinical skills section called USMLE Step 2 Clinical Skills which was discontinued during the Covid-19 pandemic.
-U.S. medical students normally complete Steps 1 and 2 during medical school, and Step 3 is often taken after the first year of residency.
+The USMLE also included a clinical skills section called USMLE Step 2 Clinical Skills, which was discontinued during the COVID-19 pandemic.
+US medical students usually complete Steps 1 and 2 during medical school, and Step 3 is often taken after the first year of residency.

 The USMLE Step 3 exam is only available in the United States, although the Step 1 and Step 2 CK tests are available at Prometric test centers worldwide.

-The National Board of Medical Examiners (NBME) and the Federation of State Medical Boards (FSMB) are the sponsors of the USMLE.
-Originally, they created it to give state medical boards in the US a uniform test for all applicants seeking licenses.
+The National Board of Medical Examiners (NBME) and the Federation of State Medical Boards (FSMB) sponsor the USMLE.
+They created it originally to give state medical boards in the US a uniform test for all applicants seeking licenses.

 However, over time, residency programs have also made considerable use of it to screen residents for selection during the National Resident Matching Program and forecast residency performance.